redis/redis-doc/topics/memory-optimization.md

     HSET object:12 34 somevalue

-As you can see every hash will end containing, more or less, 100 fields, that is optimal as a compromise between CPU and memory saved.
+As you can see every hash will end containing 100 fields, that is an ptimal compromise between CPU and memory saved.

-There is another very important thing to note, every hash will have more or less 100 fields regardless of the number of objects we cached.
+There is another very important thing to note, with this schema every hash will have more or less 100 fields regardless of the number of objects we cached.
 This is since our objects will always end with a number, and not a random string.
 In some way the final number can be considered as a form of implicit pre-sharding.